 We are party to an agreement to sell short-term receivables from certain qualified customer trade accounts to an unaffiliated French financial institution without recourse.
-Under this agreement, the Company can sell up to &ll.1 million (\$13.0 million) and &ll.0 million (\$9.1 million) as of December 31, 2022 and December 31, 2021, respectively, of eligible accounts receivables.
+Under this agreement, the Company can sell up to €12.1 million (\$13.0 million) and €8.0 million (\$9.1 million) as of December 31, 2022 and December 31, 2021, respectively, of eligible accounts receivables.
 The accounts receivable under this agreement are sold at face value and are excluded from the consolidated balance if revenue has been recognized on the related receivable.
 When the related revenue has not been recognized on the receivable the Company considers the accounts receivable to be collateral for short-term borrowings.
-As of December 31, 2021 and December 31, 2021, there was approximately ll.0 million and ll.0 million, respectively, outstanding under these arrangements included as Other in the Borrowings table above.
+As of December 31, 2022 and December 31, 2021, there was approximately \$0.1 million and \$0.4 million, respectively, outstanding under these arrangements included as Other in the Borrowings table above.